A Personality-Guided Preference Aggregator for Ephemeral Group Recommendation: Experiments

-\subsection{Hyperparameter Analysis (RQ3)}
+\subsubsection{Hyperparameter Analysis (RQ4)}

-We answer RQ3 by evaluating the latent dimension $d$, the number of MLP attention layers $L$ and the balance coefficient $\lambda$ of Eq.
-(14) on three datasets.
-We adjust each hyperparameter while others remain unchanged, and the results are reported in Figure 3, where N@10 is used for benchmarking.
+RQ3 is answered by evaluating the latent dimension $d$, the balance coefficient of personality attention weights $\gamma$, the weight of the user ranking loss $\mu$, and the balance coefficient of personality and preference $\lambda$ on four datasets.
+Each hyperparameter is adjusted while others remain unchanged, and the results are reported in \hyperref[figure6]{Fig. 6}, with N@20 used for benchmarking.

 \textbf{Impact of $d$}.
-We tune $d$ in $\left\{32,64,128,256,512\right\}$.
-In general, PEGA benefits a larger latent dimension d on all datasets.
-However, the performance decreases when d is set too large (i.e., 512 in our case) due to overfitting.
+The latent dimension $d$ tuned in $\left\{32,64,128,256,512\right\}$.
+In general, PEGA benefits a larger latent dimension $d$ on all datasets.
+However, the performance decreases when $d$ is set too large (i.e., 512 in this case) due to overfitting.

-\textbf{Impact of $L$}.
-To investigate whether PEGA can benefit from the number of MLP layers, the MLP layers’ number $L$ is set among $\left\{1,2,3,4\right\}$.
-PEGA performs the best when $L=2$ while the worst performance occurs when $L=1$.
-The model’s performance is suboptimal when $L$ equals 3 or 4.
-The possible reason is that when $L=1$, the MLP may not capture the importance of various personalities.
-When $L$ is set higher than 2, the model will be trapped in overfitting.
+\textbf{Impact of $\gamma$}.
+As mentioned in the previous works, the coefficient $\gamma$ in Eq. \hyperref[eq7]{(7)} plays a significant role in balancing personality attention weights.
+To analyze the impact of $\gamma$ on PEGA, the coefficient $\gamma$ is set among $\left\{0.1,0.3,0.5,0.7,0.9\right\}$.
+PEGA performance increases as $\gamma$ rises, until $\gamma$ reaches 0.5, after which it decreases with further increases in $\gamma$.
+The worst performance occurs when $\gamma=0.9$.
+This indicates that the relationship between individual personality and the main personality tone, as well as the relationship with extreme personalities, holds equal importance in PEGA.
+However, excessively high $\gamma$ values cause the model to overly prioritize the relationship between individual personality and the main personality tone, potentially leading to individuals losing their distinctiveness in personality, resulting in suboptimal outcomes.

+\textbf{Impact of $\mu$}.
+The impact of $\mu \in \left\{0.1,0.3,0.5,0.7,0.9\right\} $, which controls the regularization effect of the user ranking loss, is also studied.
+The observations from \hyperref[figure6]{Fig. 6} indicate that the recommendation accuracy of PEGA initially increases as $\mu$ increases and then starts to decrease when $\mu$ exceeds 0.5.
+Lower $\mu$ values may result in underutilization of user-item interaction data and may not effectively alleviate the sparsity issue in group-item interaction data.
+On the other hand, setting $\mu$ too large may cause the model to prioritize individual recommendations and pay less attention to the group recommendation task.